alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 - Administering production jobs
 - Understanding debugging info
-- “Draining” traffic away from a cluster
+- "Draining" traffic away from a cluster
 - Rolling back a bad software push
 - Blocking or rate-limiting unwanted traffic
 - Bringing up additional serving capacity
 - Using the monitoring systems (for alerting and dashboards)
 - Describing the architecture, various components, and dependencies of the services

-A London SRE put together a thorough set of disaster scenarios and ran them during Google’s disaster recovery training week (see the section “Preparedness and Disaster Testing” in Site Reliability Engineering, Chapter 33).
+A London SRE put together a thorough set of disaster scenarios and ran them during Google's disaster recovery training week (see the section "Preparedness and Disaster Testing" in Site Reliability Engineering, Chapter 33).

-The team also practiced being on-call through “Wheel of Misfortune” training exercises (see the section “Disaster Role Playing” in Site Reliability Engineering, Chapter 28), where they role-played recent incidents to practice debugging production problems.
+The team also practiced being on-call through "Wheel of Misfortune" training exercises (see the section "Disaster Role Playing" in Site Reliability Engineering, Chapter 28), where they role-played recent incidents to practice debugging production problems.

 Before going on-call, the team reviewed precise guidelines about the responsibilities of on-call engineers.
 For example: • At the start of each shift, the on-call engineer reads the handoff from the previous shift.